 This screen sets the basic parameters for any installed valves.
 Touch the valve name to select which of the installed valves to view the settings for.
-This will be Filtrate Valve and Purge Valves 1 or 2.
+This will be Filtrate Valve (Manual, DP, or Flow) and Purge Valve.

 - Enable/Disable: Sets whether the valve is available to the system or not. - Feedback: Sets whether the valve is capable of feedback (open/closed/position) and whether this feedback is available to the system. - Fault Delay: Once a valve has been signaled to close, the PLC will look for feedback to confirm complete cycling of the valve.
-If feedback is not received once the delay timer has expired a fault will be triggered. - Schedule: Sets whether the valve should function on a timed schedule. - Frequency: Sets how often (in minutes) the valve should be operated when Schedule is enabled. - Duration: Sets how long (in seconds) the valve should be operated when Schedule is enabled. - For Purge Valve 1 and Purge Valve 2 the state of the valve can be specified if the schedule is disabled.
-This state refers to the valve being open or closed during normal operation.
+If feedback is not received once the delay timer has expired a fault will be triggered. - Schedule: Sets whether the valve should function on a timed schedule. - Frequency: Sets how often (in minutes) the valve should be operated when Schedule is enabled. - Duration: Sets how long (in seconds) the valve should be operated when Schedule is enabled.